There appears to be a rise in network hijacking lately, specifically with IP addresses. How does IP hijacking work?...

 The ISP provided Spamhaus with emails from the fake owner.
 The emails showed this fake owner didn't know the real owner had passed away long before the hacker got to the real owner's records.
 The ISP recorded the IP address the fake owner used to log in to their customer portal, which belonged to a fake ISP.
 This fake ISP has been on the Spamhaus register of the top ten worst spammers.

-To protect your networks from IP address hijacking, consider the Spamhaus DROP lists.
-In addition, ARIN has reported WHOIS hacking incidents to law enforcement agencies in an effort to reduce threats related to IP address hijacking.
+To protect your networks from IP hijacking, consider the Spamhaus DROP lists.
+In addition, ARIN has reported WHOIS hacking incidents to law enforcement agencies in an effort to reduce threats related to hijacked IP addresses.

 Ask the expert:

 Want to ask Judith Myerson a question about security?
 Submit your question now via email.
 (All questions are anonymous.)